ValentinBootz/jira-analysis/README.md

  3. Create or open a dashboard and click `Add gadget` button
  4. Select and add your dashboard item

+## Analysis Features

+The following dashboard items are part of this plugin.
+They provide analysis on Jira data and are implemented based on Inverse Transparency concepts.

+### Leaderboard [in Progress]

+The leaderboard displays a ranking of developers based on the amount of tasks they completed.

 ## Developers

 * Joonas Palm (Team Lead - 27.04.20 to 24.05.20) (joonas.palm@tum.de)